polterguy/babelfish/README.md

 ## Google translate

-When and admin user wants to create translation entities, the system allows him to automatically translate whatever he supplies to the system, to all other supported languages automatically by using Google Translate.
+When an admin user wants to create translation entities, the system allows him to automatically translate whatever he supplies to the system, to all other supported languages automatically by using Google Translate.
 This allows the admin user to supply one translation entity to the system, and having a _"sane default"_ value provided for all other languages in the database.